crdant/pcf-on-gcp/README.md

 You can add other variables there to override the variables in lib/env.sh.
 Some of those will move into commandline arguments soon, but you can customize them otherwise using personal.sh today.

+There is also an assumption that the environment variable PIVNET_TOKEN is set in your environment (I do that in my .zshenv).
+If you don't already have it set to your Pivotal Network API token, you can set that in `personal.sh` as well.

 ## Steps to Install